 An ad hoc trio document from 1990, with Metheny on guitar, Dave Holland on bass and Haynes stinging and floating across nine tracks.
 At the time it was vivid proof of his deep and undiminished authority; at this point it can also be seen as a highlight of its era, for all parties involved.

 Featuring pianist Phineas Newborn and bassist Paul Chambers, this 1958 date is the first to show Haynes as a savvy bandleader, mindful of commercial imperatives even while upholding a sharp integrity.

-Out of the Afternoon
+Out of the Afternoon (Impulse!)

 Right from the start of “Moon Ray,” its opening track, Haynes’ best album sets expectations high.
 Then the 1962 release meets them, with an unusual mix of strong personalities-the leader plus Roland Kirk on reeds, Tommy Flanagan on piano and Henry Grimes on bass-and a bracingly soulful delivery.

 Recorded in Paris in 1986 but only released in 1997, this energetic live album is a glimpse of the years between Haynes’ Hip Ensemble and his Fountain of Youth.
 He sounds decisive and tough at the helm of a responsive quartet.

 The track list on this 2000 release suggests a retrospective of Haynes’ sideman career-tunes by Monk and Metheny, Parker and Powell-but the execution couldn’t be more contemporary.
 He deserves as much credit for that as do his partners, pianist Danilo Pérez and bassist John Patitucci, just before they were drafted into the Wayne Shorter Quartet.